boochtek/checklists/Interview-Questions.md

 * Do you know what the CAP theorem is?
 * What are the trade-offs of NoSQL versus SQL?
 * What AWS services are you familiar with?
+* Why should you not put databases on VMs and containers?
+    * Answer: performance issues (still)
+    * Answer: possibility of accidentally taking down due to configuration issues

 OOP